Signed in as:

 We'll make a detailed daily training program for the first week based on the initial consult.
 If after 1 week you are not happy with the program, you owe us nothing.
 With this endurance training program, you will get tips on nutrition, recovery, and training intensities, and it will also include a couple days of baseline fitness tests.

 Month-after-month, you will see your fitness progress based on your times and how you feel in monthly testing sessions.
-You will have access to phone, email, and video consults with us on the frequency that your plan allows.
+You will have access to phone, email, and video consults with us on the frequency that your training plan allows.

 Go into your personal adventure goal event with confidence knowing you are well-prepared physically and mentally to have an amazing time!